Lapland-UAS-Tequ/tequ-node-red-annotate/README.md

 - Expects image in "msg.payload"
 - Expects prediction result in "msg.data.properties.computer_vision.result"
 - Expects prediction labels in "msg.data.properties.computer_vision.labels"
+- Uses canvas for annotation
+- Uses sharp for thumbnail generation

 Prediction result is expected to be array of objects